ART & DESIGN

 Continuing the integration of art and design throughout the restaurant, the table lamps are inspired by the iconic 1918 Powder Box by the late Davos-born Swiss artist Sophie Taeuber-Arp.

-A salt and pepper dispensers on a table
+Salt and pepper dispensers designed by Paul McCarthy on a table

 Paul McCarthy (b.
 1945)